maizi0122/Ripened/README.md

           @Anim(duration = 1000,interpolator = android.R.interpolator.bounce)
           private RelativeLayout ac_ava1_root;

-          private IRipend ripend;
+          private IRipened ripened;

           @Override
           protected void onCreate(Bundle savedInstanceState) {
               super.onCreate(savedInstanceState);
-              //you adapter have no-params constructor,so if you config @Adapter(MyAdapter.class) at right place,we'll make instance automatic and inject it. ripend = new Ripend().inject(this);  //if your Adapter class have no empty-param constructor,you should pass the instance in
+              //you adapter have no-params constructor,so if you config @Adapter(MyAdapter.class) at right place,we'll make instance automatic and inject it. ripened = new Ripened().inject(this);  //if your Adapter class have no empty-param constructor,you should pass the instance in
           }                                        //inject(Object... obj) manually,because we don't know what object in params to create instance...

           @Override